 Providing proper notice is typically a condition precedent to the exercise of the above contractual remedies.
 Accordingly, contractors are advised to closely examine and strictly follow contractual and, in the event of public works, administrative notice requirements to help reserve rights and avoid potential claims of wavier.
 While COVID-19 regulations and orders may impact your ability to strictly comply with certain notice requirements — e.g., in-person service requirements — substantial compliance under the circumstances may excuse failure to achieve literal compliance with contractual notice requirements.
 In that event, contractors are well-advised to document all efforts to provide notice.
 Furthermore, exercise of the above-discussed contractual provisions may invoke contractual dispute resolution provisions.
 For example, the AIA Standard General Conditions require that most claims first be submitted to the Initial Decision Maker, and then be subject to mediation as a condition precedent to binding dispute resolution.
 Ignoring dispute resolution provisions may impact your ability to submit a claim or recover additional compensation.
 In the event of claims arising from COVID-19, contractors should consider providing compliance notices to subcontractors regarding their potential impact claims, emphasizing the importance of timely claim submissions, the failure of which may impact the contractor’s ability to pass-through subcontractor claims to the owner.

 The potential applicability of contract provisions to COVID-19 impacts on your project is a time-sensitive and deliberate process for contractors suffering from delays and cost increases.
 The information above is for informational purposes only and is not intended to serve as providing legal advice.
 If you have further questions or seek advice based on your specific fact situation and contractual provisions, please reach out to any members of the Pepper Hamilton and Troutman Sanders Construction groups.
-In addition, Pepper Hamilton and Troutman Sanders maintain a COVID-19 Dedicated Resource Center to help guide clients through the challenges presented by COVID-19.

 The material in this publication was created as of the date set forth above and is based on laws, court decisions, administrative rulings and congressional materials that existed at that time, and should not be construed as legal advice or legal opinions on specific facts.
 The information in this publication is not intended to create, and the transmission and receipt of it does not constitute, a lawyer-client relationship.